Airport - London Heathrow

 If you need urgent medical care, call NHS Direct on 111 (open 24 hours a day, 365 days a year) – only call London Ambulances Service on 999 if it's an emergency.
 NHS Direct can give you free medical advice and direct you to the nearest walk-in health centre or hospital accident and emergency departments.

 The international dialling code for the UK is +44 or 0044, which replaces the first 'zero' of the phone number.
 So, for example, to call the number 020 7946 0000 from abroad you would dial +44 20 7946 0000.

 The area codes for London are (020) 7, (020) 8 and (020) 3.
 If you're dialling a London number from another fixed phone line within Greater London you don't need to dial the '020' before the number, just the rest of the number starting with 7, 8 or 3.

 Electrical appliances are connected to the UK mains supply using a three-pin plug, which slots into a wall socket.
 This socket can be turned on and off, unlike in many other countries.

 The average voltage of a UK power socket is 230v or slightly higher, so check the voltage of your device before plugging it in.
 Voltage adaptors and convertors are available from London airports and high-street electrical chains such as Argos or Curry's.

 Power sockets are available at many coffee shops with WiFi and on some overland trains.
 Need to charge your mobile?
 Download the 'find-a-chargebox' iPhone app to find your nearest ChargeBox.

-- berkeley hotel
+- caesar hotel